singh-man/books/crackingTheCoding/09_systemDesignAndScalability.md

 *Option 1: Each machine has its own cache.*

 A simple option is to give each machine its own cache.
-This means that if "foo"is sent to machine 1  twice in a short amount of time, the result would be recalled from the cache on the second time.
-But, if "foo"is sent first to machine 1  and then to machine 2, it would be treated as a totally fresh query both times.
+This means that if "foo" is sent to machine 1  twice in a short amount of time, the result would be recalled from the cache on the second time.
+But, if "foo" is sent first to machine 1 and then to machine 2, it would be treated as a totally fresh query both times.

 This has the advantage  of being relatively quick, since no machine-to-machine  calls are used.
 The cache, unfortunately, is somewhat less effective as an optimization tool as many repeat queries would be treated as fresh queries.